Skip to content

 Thanks to the derailleur gears with ten gears, you can quickly find the right gear ratio in almost any situation.

 The rear rack is slightly larger to suit a city ebike.
-The special design for Trek can withstand loads of up to 27 kilograms.
+The special design for Trek can withstand loads of several kilograms.
 It also features an integrated tail light that lights up more brightly as soon as you brake.
 You can screw MIK snap-in knobs to the sides of the rack and then securely attach panniers with the Ortlieb QL3.0 system.
 In our opinion, the Quad Lock holder on the handlebars for your smartphone is also a particularly practical solution.
 If it can be charged wirelessly, you can do this while riding.
 Provided the device is in an appropriate Quad Lock case.

 For high demands